Aggravated DUI in Arizona

 Many Aggravated DUI charges carry harsh penalties, including mandatory prison time, revocation of license, permanent felony record and substance abuse screening and counseling.

-Common Aggravated DUI Issues
+Common Aggravated DUI Issues in Arizona

 The state must both allege and be able to prove prior offenses.
 Some out of state convictions, for example, do not qualify as prior convictions under Arizona law.
 If the facts of an out of state conviction would not have amounted to a conviction under Arizona law, or the state does not have the evidence to prove that you were the individual convicted, that prior allegation may not be valid in your present case.
 Additionally, any prior convictions in Arizona must also be sufficiently tied to you in order to be used against you.
 If there are incomplete records or case files, our office may argue that the prior should not be allegable.